 SHAH ALAM: Hauling, hauling.
 Back in October last year, Malaysian Defence reported that the Army took delivery of three Scania prime movers, described by the Army as the Heavy Expanded Mobility Tactical Truck- Multi Cargo Palletised System (HEMTT-MCPLS).

 Now thanks to Second Division Facebook page we know that the Scania trucks are the Gryphus P124CB 8×8 military trucks.
 The Scanias are also supplied with the three ISO 20-foot containers; one water bowser, one fuel bowser and one empty container.
-The truck also has a flat track which allow it to carry the above containers and deployed or picked them on their own.
+The truck also has a flat track which allows it to carry the above containers and deployed or recover them by itself without the need for cranes.

 From Military Today: